craws/OpenAtlas/sphinx/source/entity/index.rst

 can ask questions like: *Where was this person in the course of his life?* or *Who participated at an event?*

+For archaeologist the first step of workflow is to create a new :doc:`/entity/place` and link subunits e.g. :doc:`/entity/feature` and :doc:`/entity/stratigraphic_unit` to it.
+For a detailed workflow example see :doc:`/examples/archaeological data`.

 The :doc:`/ui/menu` structure reflects that workflow.

 .. toctree::